The last known “Mahatma Letter” was written by the Master K.H. to Annie Besant in the year 1900.

 Some Theosophists have made the valid point that surely the Masters would have no wish or inclination to communicate with Mrs Besant by this point in time, seeing as she had openly broken her Esoteric Section pledges, developed a habit of belittling and depreciating the spiritual status and teachings of HPB, and subjected William Quan Judge – the vice-president of the Theosophical Society and one of its co-founders – to such relentless and conspiratorial persecution for his refusal to join in with the criticism and depreciation of HPB that the Society had split into two and Judge had died an untimely death due largely to the strain and effects of the attacks against him.

-Yet perhaps the Masters, in their great compassion and wisdom, saw that there was still some hope for Mrs Besant to turn things around, learn from her mistakes and failures, and set the Adyar Theosophical Society in a new direction for the new cycle which was dawning in 1900, the very year that the New Age of Aquarius was to begin.
+Yet perhaps the Masters, in their great compassion and wisdom, saw that there was still some hope for Mrs Besant to turn things around, learn from her mistakes and failures, and set the Adyar Theosophical Society in a new direction for the new cycle which was dawning in 1900, which related amongst other things to the gradual dawning of the New Age of Aquarius.